 Continuing on from last time, here’s the rest of the list.
 Remember these are not presented in any particular order.

 Little Bear was perhaps the best series Nick Jr ever aired along with Blue’s Clues.
 It was a great slice of life show that actually felt real, even if the characters were a bunch of talking animals (and, bizarrely, a human girl named Emily.)
-I loved how Little Bear’s dad sometimes went on extended trips out to sea, so he and his mom would have to keep each other company in the dad’s absence.
-Then there’d be plot lines where Little Bear’s dad came home and literally the entire episode would revolve around the two of them getting up early to make pancakes together for his mother.
-That strongly resonated with me, since my dad and I used to get up really early to make pancakes together when I was young too.
-There was another episode where it was just Little Bear and his family going to his grandparents’ golden anniversary party and taking in what a special bond the two had for it to last so long.
+I loved how Little Bear’s father sometimes went on extended trips out to sea, so he and his mom would have to keep each other company in the dad’s absence.
+Then there’d be episodes where Little Bear’s dad came home and literally the entire runtime would revolve around the two of them getting up early to make pancakes together for his mother.
+That strongly resonated with me, since my dad and I used to get up really early to make breakfast together as well.
+There was another episode where it was just Little Bear and his family going to his grandparents’ golden anniversary party and taking in what a special bond the two have shared for it to last so long.

-I’ve never seen another show, even other coming of age programs like Hey!
-Arnold or Doug, ever do such lowkey and honest vignettes like these.
-They may not have been the most edge-of-your-seat, exciting plotlines but I appreciated having something different, that reflected on the mundane.
+I’ve never seen another series, even other coming of age programs like Hey!
+Arnold or Doug, ever do such low-key and honest vignettes like these.
+They may not have been the most edge-of-your-seat, exciting plot lines but I appreciated having something different, that celebrated the mundane.
 Little Bear was sweet, it was understated and it was real.
 In some ways, I consider shows that encourage an appreciation for the precious everyday moments in life to be just as important for kids as Mr. Rogers telling them about feelings or Sesame Street teaching them to count.

 Breaking Bad spoilers to follow.

-Out of the entire White-Schrader family, the most sympathetic person (besides the kids, obviously) was Marie by a mile.
+Out of the entire White-Schrader family, the most sympathetic adult was Marie Schrader by a mile.
 Marie wasn’t perfect–she was a kleptomaniac and the early episodes made her out to be somewhat rude to her sister.
 However, that pales in comparison to being a drug dealing murderer, a racist meathead with anger issues, and a cheating enabler like her family members.
-I really don’t understand why the character seems to get so much disdain from certain elements of the fanbase, and why the other factions never seem to sing her praises.
-I’d go as far to say that after Jesse Pinkman, Marie Schrader was my favorite character.
+I really don’t understand why the character seems to get so much disdain from certain elements of the fan base.
+Personally, I’d go as far to say that after Jesse Pinkman, Marie Schrader was my favorite character.

 Where Marie really starts to shine for me is when she stands up for Walt’s right to bodily autonomy in the intervention scene.
 While everyone else is berating Walt to go into chemo and probably suffer a prolonged, agonizing death because it’s easier for them, Marie stood against the crowd for the sake of her brother-in-law.
 As a supporter of a patient’s right to die with dignity, as someone who’s pro-choice, believes in drug as well as prostitution decriminalization and as a transwoman, the fact that Marie stood up for self-autonomy was really cool in my eyes.
 Nobody else gets to decide what you do with your own body; your body and what happens to it is one of the few things a person gets to be selfish about.